loganarmack/LarmackAI/README.md

-# SubstringGame
+# LarmackAI
-A word game in which the user is given a random substring and must enter a real word containing the substring.
+A discord bot originally created as an interface for my substring game.

 ## Prerequisites:
 Python, pipenv